amitbxnik/LLMBiasAnalysis/README.md

 # Large Language Model Bias Analysis

 ## Project Overview
-This project investigates political bias in large language models (LLMs) by analyzing their responses to politically sensitive prompts.
-This project evaluated models such as OpenAI’s ChatGPT, Anthropic’s Claude, Google’s Gemini, and xAI’s Grok using a transformer-based classifier.
+This project investigates political bias in large language models (LLMs) by analyzing their responses to politically sensitive prompts using an open-source BERT-based classifier from Hugging Face.
+Models evaluated include OpenAI’s ChatGPT, Anthropic’s Claude, Google’s Gemini, and xAI’s Grok.

 The goal is to classify responses as Left, Center, or Right-leaning, visualize distribution patterns, and reflect on the ethical implications of political bias in generative AI.

 ---

+## Methodology

+### 1. Prompt Selection
+Forty politically relevant prompts covering contemporary issues were curated, including:
+- Gun control, healthcare, and immigration
+- DEI programs in workplaces
+- Transgender athletes in sports
+- Abortion access and reproductive rights

+### 2. Model Response Collection
+- Each prompt was submitted to four LLMs under consistent settings using fresh accounts.
+- Each model generated a textual response (e.g., headlines), collected into a shared CSV dataset.

+### 3. Bias Classification
+- Responses were labeled using the **politicalBiasBERT** transformer model from Hugging Face.
+- Each response was assigned a label: **Left**, **Center**, or **Right**.
+- A pretrained classifier was used for efficiency and reliability, leveraging its fine-tuning on political bias detection tasks and GPU acceleration for batch processing.

+### 4. Data Analysis & Visualization
+- Results were stored in a structured CSV containing prompts, responses, the model name, and predicted bias.
+- Visualizations were created using **matplotlib** and **pandas**, including:
+  - Overall bias distribution charts
+  - Prompt-level heatmaps
+  - Comparative bar graphs across models

 ## Project Structure